How To Find Your Outside Stopcock

 You will be able to recognise the external stop tap from the small plastic or metal cover, about the same size as a CD case, which will usually be marked with text saying “WATER”, “STOPCOCK”, or simply the letter “W”.

-How to use your external stop tap
+How to shut off your external water main valve

 In these cases, follow these steps: